 It is within the parish community that people experience what it is to be a member of the Catholic Church.
 It is in this context that faith is nurtured and given expression.
 Hence parishes provide, in various ways, for the moral and spiritual wellbeing of all parishioners.
 Opportunity is given for practical manifestations of faith in various pastoral, social and educational activities many of which rely wholly on the voluntary involvement of parishioners.
-In the last year for which statistics are currently available (2016), there were 1,347 Baptisms, while 1,271 children made their First Holy Communion and 1,318 young people received the Sacrament of Confirmation.
-A total of 314 marriages were officiated in the same period.
+In the last year for which statistics are currently available (2018), there were 1,350 Baptisms, while 1,420 children made their First Holy Communion and 1,475 young people received the Sacrament of Confirmation.
+A total of 284 marriages were officiated in the same period.
+A total of 650 funerals were celebrated.